|The University of St. Thomas is fortunate to have a strong group of individuals leading our University.

 Dr. Dominic A. Aquila

-Dr. Dominic Aquila has 28 years of experience in public and private higher education.
-Aquila is also a Trustee and Chair of the Council of Scholars of the American Academy of Liberal Education, a member of the Board of Directors of Wyoming Catholic College and an active participant and lecturer in the national Fides et Ratio seminars.
+Dr. Dominic Aquila has 32 years of experience in public and private higher education.
+Aquila is also a Trustee of the American Academy of Liberal Education, the Crossroads Cultural Center, a member of the Council of Independent Colleges Chief Academic Officer and Chief Financial Office Task Force, and the Children at Risk Institute.

-His areas of research and expertise include opera and culture, and higher education administration.
-He can also speak on history.
+His areas of research and expertise include music and culture, Catholicism and American culture, and higher education administration.
+He can also speak on American and European History.

-- D. Litt et Phil., University of Rochester and University of South Africa, History
+- D. Litt et Phil., The University of South Africa, History

 James M. Booth